adibnoh/notes/Apple/sign_in_with_apple.md

 Install JWT - `gem install jwt`

-Create `client_secret.db` or any name you preferred.
+Create `client_secret.rb` or any name you preferred.

 ```rb